Icinga/chef-icinga2/README.md

 >> `default['icinga2']['disable_conf_d']` default value is set to `true`.

+## Icinga2 Cookbooks and Recipes

 ### How to Install and Configure Icinga2 Server?

 Add recipe `icinga2::default` to run_list.

+### How to Setup Icinga2 YUM/APT Repository?

+Cookbook `icinga2repo::default` is used to setup icinga2 yum/apt repository.
+For more information, check out cookbook [icinga2repo].

+### How to Install and Configure Icinga2 Client?

+Add recipe `icinga2client::default` to run_list.
+For more information, check out cookbook [icinga2client].

 ### How to Install and Configure Icingaweb2?

-Set `node['icinga2']['enable_icingaweb2'] = true` to enable Icingaweb2.
-Check out cookbook [icingaweb2] for more information.

-## How to Install and Configure Icinga2 Client?

-Check out cookbook [icinga2client] for Icinga2 client setup.
+Add recipe `icingaweb2::default` to run_list.
+For more information, check out cookbook [icingaweb2].

 ## Icinga2 Cluster Deployment